Snigdha8/Estimate-Options-Premium/README.txt

 The Graph folder contains the Output files for new premium vs strike price , and graphs of the same

 Before running the Code, make sure that Graph file is Empty.

+To Execute, be in the same folder as 'estimate_premium.py'.
+Run the command ' python estimate_premium.py'
+Make sure all imports are already installed